 We will be using a right handed coordinate system for the world and camera space.
 Although with the programmable pipeline we are free to use whichever coordinate system we prefer, the convention in OpenGL is to use a right handed coordinate system in world and camera space, as this was the default setting in legacy OpenGL.
 In world space the x-axis will be pointing east, the y-axis up and the z-axis will be pointing south.
 In camera space the x-axis will be pointing to the right, when looking in the direction of the camera, the y-axis up and the z-axis will be pointing in the opposite direction of the camera, so the camera will be looking in the negative z direction.

-First we create the z-axis basis vector by subtracting the at vector from the eye vector.
-We now have a vector that defines the displacement from the camera position to the position where the camera is looking at.
+First we create the z-axis basis vector by subtracting the eye vector from the at vector.
+We now have a vector that defines the displacement from the position where the camera is looking at to the position of the camera.
 All we need to do now is normalize the vector to get the first basis vector.

 The z-axis basis vector we computed is pointing in the direction of the camera, but as we stated above it should be pointing in the opposite direction.
 This means we have to negate the z-axis basis vector we computed.
 However we will do this after computing the other two basis vectors.
 In effect we are create a left handed coordinate system with the x-axis pointing to the right, y-axis up and z-axis in the direction of the camera.
 Finally we will transform this left handed coordinate system into a right handed one by flipping the z-axis.